Porges/ways-to-play/src/games/chowka-bhara/index.md

 https://en.wikipedia.org/wiki/Chowka_bhara
 http://kreedaakaushalya.blogspot.com/2008/05/chauka-bara.html

 I think Liubo will turn out to be similar to this.
+See also: https://www.youtube.com/watch?v=3tXvSgiwkvI

 Also known in Malaysia (Penang) as Main Pacheh (from pacheesi?).[@MalayIndoor]